Northwoods Wisconsin, 2025

 The second thing I noticed was how wealthy and orderly Merrill and Gleason appeared to be.
 Wealthy?
 Well, it was the massive pickup trucks towing motorcycles and/or camping trailers.
 These are $50,000-$70,000 rigs, and with trailers, the total cost could top $100,000.
 I did not check whether these rigs were owned or bank-owned, but there were plenty of expensive rigs.
 The large implement dealer sold lawn tractors; the farm implement dealer was closed.
 The old home town was looking good.

-But when I looked through that box of old photos, Gawd, were we poor, but I just didn’t remember it that way.
+As I looked through that box of photos, Gawd, I realized, were we poor!
+I just didn’t remember it that way.
 We kids ran the farm while our father worked in Chicago (returning north once every two weeks).
 My sisters remember the loneliness, isolation, and hard work.
 I remember glorious sunsets, towering thunderheads and quiet woods.

-In 1951, around 11:30 PM a fire broke out in the chicken house when everyone was asleep.
+n 1951, around 11:30 PM a fire broke out in the chicken house when everyone was asleep.
 Earl Kressel, leaving the tavern at midnight, noticed the northeastern sky aglow.)
-He investigated, woke us, and called the fire department.
-We survived, and the rest is history.
+He investigated, woke us, called the fire department, and we survived.
+The rest is history.

 I am revising/republishing my five-novel Long War series, the first volume set in a landscape similar to Lincoln, Oneida and Vilas counties.
 Spirit Falls, bloody and dramatic though it may be, is, upon rereading, optimistic.
-Lev Tolstoy’s War and Peace explored family dynamics; how, he wonders, is it that one family, despite all its advantages, becomes dissolute, the children wastrels, whereas another, raised in poverty, dissolution, and disadvantage, thrives?
+Lev Tolstoy’s War and Peace explored family dynamics.
+In a later essay, he wondered, how is it that one family, despite all its advantages, becomes dissolute, the children wastrels, whereas another, raised in poverty, dissolution, and disadvantage, thrives?

 Patrice and I live in a 16th century farmhouse in eastern France.
 Somewhere I read that your ‘hometown’ is where you want to be buried.
 I will be buried in the Gleason Cemetery.